-265.13 Computer Design and Analysis Programs
+33.13 Computer Design and Analysis Programs

-The Department's LRFD Box Culvert Program (Mathcad) from the Structures Design Office website is available for LRFD designs.
+For LRFD designs the Department's LRFD Box Culvert Program (Mathcad) is available from the Structures Design Office website.
 This program analyzes monolithic single or multi-barrel box culverts with prismatic members and integral bottom slabs only.
-The program requires input for all member thicknesses, material properties and reinforcing area utilizing a trial and error design methodology.
+The program requires input by the designer for all member thicknesses, material properties and reinforcing area utilizing a trial and error design methodology.

 Other computer programs are available for design of reinforced concrete culverts such as BOXCAR and CANDE.
 Generally these other computer programs should only be used for preliminary designs or independent quality assurance checks.
-Consult with the State Structures Design Office before using one of these other programs in lieu of the FDOT box culvert program.
+Designers should consult with the State Structures Design Office before using one of these other programs in lieu of the FDOT box culvert program.

-265.14 Design and Shop Drawing Approvals
+33.14 Design and Shop Drawing Approvals